openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ## Disabling/Enabling specific transformations for plugin X	 <a name="disabling_transformation"></a>

-In transformation library we offer to plugins transformations like CommonOptimizations that contains predefined sequence of transformations.
+In transformation library, we provide plugins transformations like CommonOptimizations, which contains predefined sequence of transformations.
-So we also provide a tool that helps to disable or partially disable particular transformations in transformation pipeline.
+We also provide a tool that helps to disable or partially disable particular transformations in a transformation pipeline.
-For example, if plugin uses CommonOptimization transformation and want to disable ConvertGELU transformation then inside plugin we have to take PassConfig instance from pass::Manger and call disable method.
+For example, if a plugin uses the CommonOptimization transformation and needs to disable the ConvertGELU transformation, then inside the plugin we have to take the PassConfig instance from pass::Manger and call disable method.

 @snippet example_ngraph_utils.cpp ngraph:disable_gelu

-In some cases we want to disable transformation for some condition:
+In some cases, we need to disable transformation for some condition:

 @snippet example_ngraph_utils.cpp ngraph:disable_callback

-And in some cases pass::Manager pipelines inside transformations may have transformations disabled by default but enabled insde plugins.
+In some cases, pass::Manager pipelines inside transformations may have transformations disabled by default but enabled inside plugins.

 @snippet example_ngraph_utils.cpp ngraph:disabled_by_default

 PassConfig instance taken from pass::Manager is shared across all registered transformations including nested transformations.
-So it doesn't matter where we work with this object (before passes registration or after).
+So it does not matter where we work with this object (before passes registration or after).

 ## Transformations testing <a name="transformations_testing"></a>